 Source: Euromonitor International (2024)

-Describe the spatial distribution of the ten most visited cities shown in the infographic.
+Describe the spatial distribution (in terms of world regions/hemispheres) of the ten most visited cities shown in the infographic.

 Outline one reason why religious tourism may contribute significantly to the ranking of one of the cities listed.

-Suggest two possible physical or human geographic factors that might explain why Bangkok received the highest number of international visitors in 2024.
+Suggest two possible physical and/or human geographic factors that might explain why Bangkok received the highest number of international visitors in 2024.

 Contrast the visitor numbers between the most visited city and the tenth most visited city, and suggest one possible reason for this difference.